Faculty Affairs Directory

 Assistant Vice Provost for Faculty Affairs | lmabrams@vcu.edu

-Lisa Abrams oversees several faculty development programs offered by Faculty Affairs in support of career advancement and leadership development.
-These include programming for new and current department chairs, associate professors and non-tenure track faculty at different career stages and mentoring for assistant and associate professors.
-She is a professor in the School of Education and served as Chair of the Department of Foundations of Education and interim Associate Dean of Research and Faculty Development prior to joining Faculty Affairs.
+Lisa Abrams oversees and coordinates several faculty development programs offered by Faculty Affairs.
+These programs support faculty advancement and leadership development across career stages and include programming for new and current department chairs, associate professors and non-tenure track faculty and the VCU Faculty Mentoring Program.
+Lisa also supports the COACHE Faculty Satisfaction Survey and efforts of the Steering Committee to identify opportunities and reduce barriers to better serve faculty.
+She manages regular revisions and updates to faculty-focused university policies in coordination with the Faculty Policy Committee.
+Lisa is a professor in the School of Education and served as Chair of the Department of Foundations of Education and interim Associate Dean of Research and Faculty Development prior to joining Faculty Affairs.
 Her research examines the implementation and impact of professional learning programs and the use of data-informed strategies to support learning and leadership decision-making.
 She earned her Ph.D. in Educational Research, Measurement and Evaluation from Boston College.

 Susan M. T. Coombes, Ph.D.